-The Primary approach/departure path is on a bearing of 168°/348° (Magnetic) in relation to the helipad.
-This flight path extends over Fawkner Park to the North of Commercial Road and minimises the noise that local residents are exposed to.
+The Primary approach/departure path is on a bearing of 124°/304° (Magnetic) in relation to the helipad.
+This flight path extends to the north-west/south east of the helipad in effect parallel with Flemington Road.

-The Secondary approach/departure path is on a bearing of 262°/082° (Magnetic) in relation to the helipad.
-This flight path extends to the West of the helipad in effect directly down the centre of Commercial Road.
+The Secondary approach/departure path is on a bearing of 078°/258° (Magnetic) in relation to the helipad.
+This flight path extends from east to west of the helipad.